 If we’re fatigued with swell origin stories about extraordinary powers and well-meaning parents, then Christopher Reeve’s smile must be the most fatiguing thing of all.
 He encapsulates the optimistic fluttering of the old superheroes, that happy arrogance and charming perversity that allows him to flicker over Lois Lane’s nightgown and blurt out the color of her panties without arousing anything except Lois Lane.
 He always apologizes for embarrassing her, and always does it again.
 “Unflappable” is a good word for it.
-Now, I don’t tend to think of the recent DC films’ inquisitive cynicism in Man of Steel and Batman v Superman as a sin for being different, but I presume that in the footsteps of Christopher Nolan’s venerated bat-hunk blockbusters, DC must think of it as a virtue.
-Watching the original Superman I was not filled with awe so much as a kind of quiet calm, as though a wise person had just reminded me of a well-worn truth.
-DC is terribly wrong.
-The old myths still soar.
+Watching the original Superman, I was not filled with awe so much as a kind of quiet calm, as though a wise person had just reminded me of a well-worn truth.
+Modern DC is not wrong for trying something new, but terribly wrong if the reason is simply a rejection of the things we used to love.
+After all this time, the old myths still soar.

 The reason is in the nature of fatigue, which applies to fads and not to truths.
 The hit band when Superman came out was The Commodores and their music sounds like a faded trend pumping out of the stereo of a car you used to own; meanwhile, John Williams’ score for Superman, which doesn’t sound like the 70s but does sound like Wagner, plays as well in any era.
 DC comics are about the grand myths of the human journey, the ultimate truths of being people as seen through the eyes of outsiders.
 It works in Superman because “superhero film” was not yet a genre, and not based on the time in which it was made.
-Superman’s touch is more timeless, adapting the likes of Homer and Joseph Campbell with a contemporary splash of astounding sound and color.
+This is how Superman still works just as well after decades, and also how Man of Steel can change the idiom and remain relevant: the icon is timeless, adapting the likes of Homer and Joseph Campbell with a contemporary splash of astounding sound and color.
 Its heart is a fairytale.

 Every phase of Superman’s life is a journey.
 He begins life propelled by his father’s wisdom from his dying home planet.
 Krypton in this version is a barren world, grown out of cruel ice and cliff faces.
 It is mathematics in a visual form, an equated structure of hubris and rational power with no room to practically store warmth or color.
 Marlon Brando speaks in a numinous simmer as Jor-El, Superman’s father – he could give you directions to the bathroom and you’d listen as though humbled by a cosmic truth.
 Though Jor-El fancies himself a dying god, sending humanity his only son and packaging him in what novelty Christmas shops sell as a Star of Bethlehem tree-topper, it is essential that producer Alexander Salkind and director Richard Donner knew that Superman could not also believe in this idea.
 Though the alien baby is the godsend of a barren woman on earth, the death of his earth father, Jonathan Kent (Glenn Ford), allows Superman to come to an essential discovery: he cannot save everyone.
 From now on, saving one person and not another is a choice, as people make; he cannot atone for the sins of all mankind.
 The Christ allegory stops here, as a sentence fragment dreamed up by an almighty dead guy.
 Jesus is Jor-El’s half-eaten dream.

 This is the first time that Superman accomplishes its goal: to elevate not religion but Americana into its most essential truths (in many ways, it’s what our modern superhero films are still trying to do).
 Thousands of years of science and literature inform Jor-El of Superman’s abilities, but Jonathan Kent has the harder task, to raise a god as though there’s a person in him.
 Feats of strength are clearly not the focus of a film that waits an hour to put Superman in his boy scout blues.
 But when he says, “Goodnight” or “Hope I’m not intruding,” he becomes the version of himself that would rescue a cat, and thus, the one worthy of saving the whole world.
-He’s the hero missing from the modern take on the genre, which as in Man of Steel rejects a demigod as though he’s overstayed his welcome.
-But Donner never imagined him in the first place.
+Today, we're wary of recreating the old demigods.
+Donner makes them seem like a good idea.

-The decision to cast an unknown as Superman eliminates expectations from the part except those of the source material (it reminds me of the credits of The Adventures of Superman from the 50s, where Superman was billed as “himself”).
+The decision to cast an unknown as Superman makes him like a materialization of the source material, rather than an actor's power fantasy (it reminds me of the credits of The Adventures of Superman from the 50s, where Superman was billed as “himself”).
 When Reeve flies or gives Lois her interview, he’s beautiful hardware, programmed for niceness and subtle power.
 “I never lie,” is his most frequent re-assertion that he’s not like other men.
-Reeve, whom we must learn later is an actor of limited emotional means, is not lying when he plays Superman: we get the impression that he really is not like other men.
+Reeve, who does not retain his allure in other parts, is not lying when he plays Superman: we get the impression that he really is not like other men.

 Donner was right to believe that Superman needed to have no personality.
 If he did, then his heroism would have been the prerogative of a social or personal need, and the character would start to wallow in our inherent disbelief of him.
-We would automatically accuse such a person of Herculean glory-seeking, and any personality at all would allow us to try and convict him on the grounds that there are no nice people anymore.
-By making him a non-character, he may become the hero we need him to be as an introduction to comic books on film: a prerequisite, a fact.
+We would automatically accuse such a person of seeking glory, and any personality at all would allow us to try and convict him on the grounds that there are no nice people anymore.
+By making him a symbol of himself, a smile in the shape of a man, he may become the hero we need him to be as an introduction to comic books on film: a prerequisite, a fact.
 Superman endures in this ambiguity, as extant to himself.

 Gene Hackman is the perfect villain for him.
 This rendition of Lex Luthor is a dribbling ham of self-surety and television-era slapstick.
 The sidekicks are bumbling and brusque (Ned Beatty and Valerie Perrine) and Luthor’s subterranean lair looks like a train tunnel crashed into a casino and no one cleaned it up.
 In a Bond film, Luthor would be a campy disaster, and this almost happens in Superman (less Beatty would be a positive change, even though no Beatty would be a negative one).
 But Luthor allows Superman to stay classic, to keep radio serial villains alive through a lot of eye-rolling and monologuing, while Reeve gives us a truly new creation in the form of his alter ego, the ultimate lie, the proof that Superman really is like other men.